aleen42/PersonalWiki/projectManagement/review/review.md

 - A negative schedule variance means that it took lesser than planned to perform the work.

+> *<strong>wrong reason</strong>: it means that it took longer*

+- If the cost performance index (CPI) is less than 100 percent, the project is under budget.

+> *<strong>wrong reason</strong>: it's over budget*

+- A negative schedule variance means that it took lesser than planned to perform the work.

+> *<strong>wrong reason</strong>: it means that it to*

+- A negative schedule variance means that it took lesser than planned to perform the work.

+> *<strong>wrong reason</strong>: it means that it to*

+- A negative schedule variance means that it took lesser than planned to perform the work.

 > *<strong>wrong reason</strong>: it means that it to*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>